scds/intro-twine/lessons/lesson3.md

 {: .no_toc}
 # Lesson 3 - Customizing Your Twine Game with Code

-In this third lesson, we'll be learning how to include links and images, change the font, and several other things using code.
+In this third lesson, we'll be learning how to include links and images, change the font, and do several other things using code.

 <details markdown="block">
   <summary>